zainabmirkar/100DaysOfDevOps/AWS/Management/aws config.md

 - Detective mode: Use detective evaluation to evaluate resources that have already been deployed.
 This allows you to evaluate the configuration settings of your existing resources.

 - some managed rules include parameters as well

+### Insufficient data
+- can be when the rule never evaluated the resoource
+- when the resource has been deleted
+- when a custom rule's lambda function is failing to send evaluation results to aws config

+### Remediation
+- 2 types manual and automatic(aws systems manager automation)
+- if the resource is not remediated with automatic remediation, you can retry mechanism
+- you can also use systems manager change manager to cinfigure the change as soon as possible or the next available window
+- change apporvals can be configured

+### Compliance packs
+- Compliance Packs are collections of AWS Config rules and remediation actions that are bundled together to help you manage compliance at scale.
+- Usage:
+ - To use Compliance Packs, you can enable them through the AWS Management Console, AWS Command Line Interface (CLI), or AWS SDKs.
+ - After enabling a Compliance Pack, AWS Config will automatically evaluate your resources against the rules included in the pack.